TonyBraxton/course_registration_management/README.md

 completed: 2025-01-22
 Uplaoded:2025-04-22

 Note: This project was my fullstack playground.
-Ther's certainly alot of error checking implemented because sometimes the html forms are not always doing what they ar suppose to.
+Ther's certainly alot of error checking implemented because sometimes the html forms are not always doing what they are suppose to.
 So i was fighting to provide different layers of error handling on backend as well.
 I love when it's userfriendly as i feel it could save the user time on their daily activity on your product and save them from unecessary stress.
 If it could help you as a milestone for a related project fell free to clone and update to your liking.